sp-muramutsa/stocks/README.md

 - **`stocks.ipynb`**: Jupyter notebook containing the code for creating and running the Dash application.
 This script includes:
   - Fetching real-time stock data using the `yfinance` library.
   - Creating and displaying candlestick charts with Plotly.
-  - Setting up the Dash app layout with dropdowns, radio buttons, and graphs.
+  - Setting up the Dash app layout with HTML, CSS, and Bootstrap.
   - Handling user interactions and updating the visualizations.

-- **`company_tickers.json`**: JSON file that provides a list of stock tickers and their corresponding titles.
+- **`company_tickers.json`**: JSON file that provides a list of all stock tickers and their corresponding titles.
 This file is used to populate the dropdown menu in the Dash app with available stock options.

 ## Installation and Setup